Central African rock python: Feeding

 Like all pythons, the Central African rock python is non-venomous and kills by constriction.
 After gripping the prey, the snake coils around it, tightening its coils every time the victim breathes out.
 Death is thought to be caused by cardiac arrest rather than by asphyxiation or crushing.
 The African rock python feeds on a variety of large rodents, monkeys, warthogs, antelopes, vultures, fruit bats, monitor lizards, crocodiles, and more in forest areas, and on rats, poultry, dogs, and goats in suburban areas.
 It will sometimes take fish as well.
 Occasionally, it may eat the cubs of big cats such as leopards, lions, and cheetahs, cubs of hyenas, and puppies of wild dogs such as jackals and Cape hunting dogs..
-However, these encounters are very rare, as the adult cats can easily kill pythons or fend them off.
-On March 1, 2017, a 3.9-m (12-ft 10-in) African rock python was filmed eating a large adult male spotted hyena weighing 150 lb.
+However, these encounters are very rare, as the lions can easily kill pythons or fend them off.
+On 1 March 2017, a 3.9-m (12-ft 10-in) African rock python was filmed eating a large adult male spotted hyena weighing 150 lb.
 This encounter suggests that the snake might very well be capable of hunting and killing larger and more dangerous animals than previously thought.
-The largest ever recorded meal of any snake was when a 4.9m African Rock Python consumed a 59-kg impala.
+The largest ever recorded meal of any snake was when a 4.9 m African Rock Python consumed a 59 kg impala.

 Reproduction

 Reproduction occurs in the spring.
 Central African rock pythons are oviparious, laying between 20 and 100 hard-shelled, elongated eggs in an old animal burrow, termite mound, or cave.
 The female shows a surprising level of maternal care, coiling around the eggs, protecting them from predators, and possibly helping to incubate them, until they hatch around 90 days later.
 The female guards the hatchlings for up to two weeks after they hatch from their eggs to protect them from predators in a manner unusual for snakes in general and pythons in particular.

-Hatchlings are between 45 and 60 cm in length and appear virtually identical to adults, except with more contrasting colors.
+Hatchlings are between 45 and 60 cm in length and appear virtually identical to adults, except with more contrasting colours.
 Individuals may live over 12 years in captivity.